Table of Contents

-Having discussed vaccine injuries and how gravely it could affect an individual, let’s now check out if the law protects a citizen victimized in a vaccine injury.
+Having discussed vaccine injuries and how gravely they could affect an individual, let’s now check out if the law protects a citizen victimized by a vaccine injury.
 Is it a yes or no?
 A BIG YES.

 If you are suffering from any damages due to a vaccination, you could undoubtedly proceed with a claim.
 But it is rarely claimed against the pharmaceutical company or the medical professional.
 In the US, vaccine injury claims are filed and processed via National Vaccine Injury Compensation Program (VICP).

 What is VICP?

 VICP was established by the National Childhood Vaccine Injury Act of 1986, title III of Public Law 99-660.
 The program was amended when lawsuits against vaccine manufacturers and healthcare providers were found to cause vaccine shortages and a decline in vaccination rates.